I’ve been told we need to use PV (Photovoltaics) to pass the SAP, is this true?

 In England and Wales

-But, if the above specification would cost you ten thousand pounds more than usual, and you could offset the same level of energy use by installing five grands worth of PV panels to the roof, which would you choose?
+However, if the above specification would cost you ten thousand pounds more than usual, and you could offset the same level of energy use by installing five thousand pounds worth of PV panels to the roof, which would you choose?

 Our Technical Team will never second guess you, and will work with you to strike the perfect balance between complying with the regulations and meeting your own needs.